Why Look Beyond ServiceNow?

 Why teams switch from ServiceNow

-Direct system-level fixes instead of ticket handling
+Direct system-level fixes instead of routing tickets through approval chains

-Faster resolution of common issues
+Faster resolution of common, well-defined issues

-Lower platform complexity for technical automation
+Lower platform complexity for teams with targeted automation needs

 Platform focus